Wander Franco Player Props: Rays vs. Blue Jays

 Wander Franco At The Plate

-- Among qualifying hitters in baseball, he ranks 43rd in batting average, 65th in on-base percentage, and 41st in slugging.
+- Among the qualified hitters, he ranks 51st in batting average, while his on-base percentage ranks 81st and he is 49th in slugging.

-- Franco has picked up a hit in 70.2% of his 47 games this season, with multiple hits in 31.9% of them.
+- Franco has picked up a hit in 33 of 48 games this season, with multiple hits 15 times.

-- He has homered in 14.9% of his games this year, and 3.4% of his plate appearances.
+- He has hit a home run in seven games this season (14.6%), leaving the park in 3.3% of his chances at the plate.

-- In 36.2% of his games this year, Franco has had at least one RBI.
-He's picked up more than one in 10.6% and driven in three or more of his team's runs in two contests.
+- In 17 games this season (35.4%), Franco has picked up an RBI, and in five of those games (10.4%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.